mrkaleArduinoLib/gbj_appthermo_ds/README.md

     {
       Handler *onMeasureSuccess;
       Handler *onMeasureFail;
+      Handler *onMeasureResol;
     }

 #### Parameters
-* **onMeasureSuccess**: Pointer to a callback function, which is call after successful temperature measurement.
+* **onMeasureSuccess**: Pointer to a callback function, which is called after successful temperature measurement.
-* **onMeasureFail**: Pointer to a callback function, which is call after failed temperature measurement.
+* **onMeasureFail**: Pointer to a callback function, which is called after failed temperature measurement.
+* **onMeasureResol**: Pointer to a callback function, which is called after changing the temperature measurement resolution.

 #### Example
 ```cpp